janko/tus-ruby-server/README.md

 database records.
 [Shrine] is one file attachment library that supports this, see [shrine-tus-demo] on how you can integrate the two.

+Tus-ruby-server accepts various configuration options via `Tus::Server.opts`, and it's probably best to modify that before `run Tus::Server`.

 ### Metadata

-As per tus protocol, you can assign custom metadata when creating a file using the `Upload-Metadata` header.
+As per tus protocol, you can assign custom metadata when creating a file using the `Upload-Metadata` header, or the `:metadata` option in tus-js-client.
 When retrieving the file via a GET request, tus-ruby-server will use

 * `content_type` -- for setting the `Content-Type` header
 * `filename` -- for setting the `Content-Disposition` header